Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Experimental setup

 \paragraph{Remark.} Our framework in fact learns both $\alpha$ and $\gamma$ at the same time.
 Our estimates for $\alpha$ (averaged over $K$) are nearly $100\%$ faithful at $0.10, 0.049, 0.033$ (recall that the ground-truth $\alpha$ is uniform over $K$ where $K = 10, 20, 30$ respectively).
 Figure \ref{fig:lda_convergence} shows the convergence behavior of OTP-DAG during training where our model converges to the ground-truth patterns relatively quickly.

 Figures \ref{fig:topic20} and \ref{fig:topic30} additionally present the topic distributions of each method for the second and third synthetic sets.
 We use horizontal and vertical patterns in different colors to distinguish topics from one another.
 Red circles indicate erroneous patterns.
-Note that these configurations are increasingly more complex, so it may require more training time for all methods to achieve better performance.
-Regardless, it is seen that although our method may exhibit some inconsistencies in recovering accurate word distributions for each topic, these discrepancies are comparatively less pronounced when compared to the baseline methods.
+Note that these configurations are increasingly more complex, so it requires more training time for all methods to achieve better performance.
+Although our method may exhibit some inconsistencies in recovering accurate word distributions for each topic, these discrepancies are comparatively less pronounced when compared to the baseline methods.
 This observation indicates a certain level of robustness in our approach.

-\paragraph{Topic Inference.} In this experiment, we apply OTP-DAG on real-world topic modeling tasks.
+\paragraph{Topic inference.} In this experiment, we apply OTP-DAG on real-world datasets.
 We here revert to the original generative process where the topic-word distribution follows a Dirichlet distribution parameterized by the concentration parameters $\beta$, instead of having $\gamma$ as a fixed quantity.
 In this case, $\beta$ is initialized as a matrix of real values i.e., $\beta \in \mathbb{R}^{K \times V}$ representing the log concentration values.
 The forward process is given as

 where $\gamma_k = \mu_k \big( \exp(\beta_k) \big) + u_k \Sigma_k \big( \exp(\beta_k)\big)$ and $u_k \sim \gN(0,1)$ is a Gaussian noise.
 This is realized by using softmax Gaussian trick as in Eq. (\ref{eq:softGau}), then applying standard Gaussian reparameterization trick.
 The optimization procedure follows the previous application.